Sterc/nutshellmodx/core/components/nutshellmodx/docs/readme.txt

 ---------------------------------------
-NutshellModx
+MODX to Nutshell CRM
 ---------------------------------------
-Version: 0.1.3
+Version: 0.1.5
 Author: Sterc <modx@sterc.nl>
 ---------------------------------------

-Now you can easily integrate your MODX FormIt forms with Nutshell, via the NutshellModx extra.
+Now you can easily integrate your MODX FormIt forms with Nutshell, via the MODX to Nutshell CRM extra.
-Using the Nutshell API, the NutshellModx extra adds a custom hook you can add to your FormIt forms.
+Using the Nutshell API, the MODX to Nutshell CRM extra adds a custom hook you can add to your FormIt forms.
 Via the `nutshellFields` FormIt parameter you can configure which fields to use for the Nutshell data.